14 drugstore skincare products that will protect your skin — and budget— while we're on lockdown

 Indian drugstore skincare products to add to your routine

 A double cleanse is great for your skin if you wear a waterproof makeup product and reapply sunscreen.
 It doesn’t need to be an expensive balm or oil.
-Micellar water is just as good and is used by dermatologists too, like Dr Geetika Mittal Gupta of ISAAC Luxe.
+Micellar water is just as good and is used by skin experts too, like Dr Geetika Mittal Gupta of ISAAC Luxe.

 “On a regular day which includes a workout, spending time with my clients and family, I come back home and start by double cleansing my face.
 I wet my cotton wipe with Bioderma Micellar Water and gently wipe my face and neck,” says Gupta when talking about her skincare routine.

 Bioderma Sensibio H2O and Garnier Micellar water have a cult following of their own.
 Just as good is a newer one to hit the shelves, Everyuth Naturals Micellar Cleanser, though not as easy to find.